dburbano/EmiratesInfra/README.md

     * In the SourceCode verify the name of the Bucket (Ex.
 MyBucket) where the yaml files were saved.

 2. Deploy EKS:
-* Add the private subnets IDs created in the previous step in the file `./terraform-eks/main.tf`:
+* In the file `./terraform-eks/main.tf` add the VPC ID and the private subnets IDs created in the previous step:

 ```
   subnets         = ["subnet-0c27636ae347e01e7", "subnet-032f530b700ba3a7d", "subnet-040a5a687412aa3f8"]
+  vpc_id          = "vpc-014be38c2058c2123"
 ```
 * Set the AWS credentials: